-- Worked on the packaging, production, marketing and sales of Conference, seminars or workshop materials for sales after every event.
+- Worked on the packaging, production, marketing, and sales of conferences, seminars, or workshop materials for sales after every event.

-- General Office Duties (answer and screen telephone inquiries, take and rout messages, receiving and directing visitors, filing and faxing, internet research, data entry and many more).
+- General Office Duties (answer and screen telephone inquiries, take and routing messages, receive and direct visitors, file and fax, do internet research, data entry, and many more).

-- Types correspondence, forms narratives, travel vouchers, meeting notes and performance evaluations.
+- Types of correspondence, form narratives, travel vouchers, meeting notes, and performance evaluations.